Orange County Drug DUI Drugs Attorney

 Still other defenses challenge the procedures followed by the officers.
 If field sobriety tests are valid at all, they are only valid if they are performed exactly as the training manual specifies.
 Most officers cannot remember all the details contained in the training manual.
 Cross-examination typically exposes flaws in the way they administered the tests.
 Drug recognition experts are also expected to follow strict procedures that they can rarely remember.

 Finally, defenses can focus on the drug test results.
 Expert witnesses can be used to challenge the assumption that a drug test result proves that a driver was under the influence.
 Since there is rarely a consensus in the scientific community that a specific concentration of any drug other than alcohol impairs the ability to drive safely, expert witness testimony often creates reasonable doubt that leads to a “not guilty” verdict.

 Too many lawyers collect a fee and plead a client guilty without putting up a fight.
 The Law Offices of Randy Collins provides an aggressive defense tailored to the unique facts of each case.
 A multi-pronged defense strategy might include filing motions to have evidence suppressed, negotiating for a noncriminal disposition, and if necessary, seeking an acquittal in a jury trial.

-Recognized as one of the Top Defense Attorneys in Orange County, Randy Collins represents individuals charged with drug DUI in all Southern California courts.
-If you are facing a charge in Los Angeles, San Diego, Riverside County, or elsewhere in Southern California, you owe it to yourself to get advice from an experienced defense attorney.
+Recognized as one of the Top Defense Attorneys in Orange County, Randy Collins represents individuals charged with drug DUI in all Southern Orange County courts.
+If you are facing a charge in Los Angeles, San Diego, Riverside County, or elsewhere in Southern Orange County, you owe it to yourself to get advice from an experienced defense attorney.

-Call (844) 241-1221 to learn how our California drug DUI attorneys can help you fight for your rights.
+Call (844) 241-1221 to learn how our Orange County drug DUI attorneys can help you fight for your rights.